 Die Hard (1988)

-and I gotta kill one with feet smaller than my sister.”
+and I gotta kill one with feet smaller than my sister.

 Of course, the action in films nowadays is much bigger, more impressive and mind-blowing, but the strength of this film is the story, the accumulated tension, lightness and the dry humor of Bruce Willis.
 From the first minute he takes you in his grip, and he won’t let loose.
-You can see him slowly evolve from a wrinkle-free clean-shaven top cop into a reasonable damaged hero.
+You can see him slowly evolve from a wrinkle-free clean-shaven top cop into a reasonably damaged hero.
 This pattern keeps coming back in the next two parts, which are also top movies of the same caliber.

 You’ll notice this is already an old movie because, for instance, lighting a cigarette in a public place isn’t prohibited.
 But the way action scenes are visualized, is still top-notch work and should be the aiming point of many other action flicks.
 At least when their goal is to be a successful action movie.

 I think the sudden confrontation between Gruber and McClane is one of the strongest scenes in this film, along with the well known “Yippie-kay-yee” cry.
 Trademark of Willis.
 The fact he likes the character of McClane a lot, you see clearly in “The Last boy scout“.
 In that movie, he plays a washed-up detective with the same coolness and cynical, dry humor as McClane.
 Too bad that in the last two “Die Hard” movies, McClane is only a shadow of himself compared to the original movie.

 “Die Hard” is one of those rarities in movieland, which you can watch without thinking “Pfft Again this movie“.
 It remains, for me, a joy to watch.